 The Human Experience and Ambulatory Technologies (HEAT) Lab at Emory University School of Medicine is directed by Deanna Kaplan, PhD and is a collaboration between the Department of Family and Preventive Medicine and Emory Spiritual Health.
 We are an interdisciplinary team of scientists, scholars, and trainees who are passionate about using ambulatory assessment technologies to advance integrative medicine research and practice.
-How can data from daily life be used to tailor treatments that address patients’ medical and psychological care needs?
-What can we learn about the health of our communities and healthcare ecosystems from these methods?
-On the other hand, what risks of adverse outcomes do wearable health assessment technologies confer?
-How do we enter the era of the “quantified self” without compromising the qualities and values that make us human?
-These are the types of questions that motivate our work.
+Our research is grounded in a biopsychosocial-spiritual model of health.
+The types of questions that motivate our work include: How can data from daily life be used to individually tailor treatments to patients’ individual preferences and needs?
+How can speech-based assessment technologies facilitate more personalized care and infuse clinical research with insights from patients’ own narrative stories?
+On the other hand, what risks of negative outcomes do these technologies confer?
+How do we enter the era of the “quantified self” and AI-assisted data analysis without compromising the qualities and values that make us human?

 Our lab also designs and executes ambulatory assessment studies for collaborators pursuing integrative health research at Emory and beyond.
 Choosing from a variety of observational, self-reported and physiological methods, we develop and administer multi-method designs tailored to the research aims as well as the unique needs of participants in the study population.
 If you are an investigator interested in ambulatory assessment design collaboration (including the EAR method) or are a student/trainee seeking methods consultation, please click here.